apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/multipartuploader.md

 the final file, in whole or in part.
 Implementations SHOULD raise an error in the `putPart()` operation.

+# Serialization Compatibility

+Users MUST NOT expect that serialized PathHandle versions are compatible across
+* different multipart uploader implementations.
+* different versions of the same implementation.

+That is: all clients MUST use the exact same version of Hadoop.

 ## Model

-A File System which supports Multipart Uploads extends the existing model `(Directories, Files, Symlinks)` to one of `(Directories, Files, Symlinks, Uploads)` `Uploads` of type `Map[UploadHandle -> Map[PartHandle -> UploadPart]`.
+A FileSystem/FileContext which supports Multipart Uploads extends the existing model `(Directories, Files, Symlinks)` to one of `(Directories, Files, Symlinks, Uploads)` `Uploads` of type `Map[UploadHandle -> Map[PartHandle -> UploadPart]`.